-The management and oversight of multiple service providers increases our operational complexity and governance challenges and decreases our control.
-A failure to exercise adequate oversight over service providers, including compliance with service level agreements or regulatory or legal requirements, could result in regulatory actions, fines, litigation, sanctions or economic and reputational harm to us.
+The management and oversight of multiple third parties increases our operational complexity and governance challenges and decreases our control.
+A failure to exercise adequate oversight over third parties, including compliance with service level agreements or regulatory or legal requirements, could result in regulatory actions, fines, litigation, sanctions or economic and reputational harm to us.
 In addition, we may not be able to effectively monitor or mitigate operational risks relating to our third-party providers' service providers.
-We are also exposed to the risk that a service disruption at a service provider common to our third-party providers could impede their ability to provide services to us.
-Notwithstanding any attempts to diversify our reliance on third parties, we may not be able to effectively mitigate operational risks relating to the service providers of our third-party providers.
+We are also exposed to the risk that a service disruption at a service provider common to our third parties could impede their ability to provide services to us.
+Notwithstanding any attempts to diversify our reliance on third parties, in certain cases there may be limited alternatives or high costs for diversification, and we also may not be able to effectively mitigate operational risks relating to the service providers of our third-party providers.

-If we are not able to invest successfully in, and compete at the leading edge of, technological developments across all our businesses, our revenue and profitability could be materially adversely affected.
+If we are not able to invest successfully in, and compete at the leading edge of, technological developments and new products and services across all our businesses, our revenue and profitability could be materially adversely affected.